College Ratings Race Roars On Despite Concerns

 Still there is little sign that the rankings race is diminishing.
 While more than 60 presidents of liberal arts colleges signed a letter over the last few months pledging to stop participating in the most heavily weighted component of the magazine’s rankings — the survey of colleges’ reputations — virtually none of the most select and highly ranked colleges signed on.

-Arizona State University, promises a $10,000 bonus if he can raise its standing.
+Indeed, the rankings are so influential, two decades after they were started, that one clause in the contract of Michael Crow, the president of Arizona State University, promises a $10,000 bonus if he can raise its standing.
 Frustrated college officials and high school guidance counselors say the magazine is not only reporting on how colleges perform, but is also changing their behavior as they try to devise gambits to scurry into the top ranks.

 Take admissions.
 A college’s acceptance rate, or the proportion of applicants it admits, counts towards its rank, and the more selective the college is, the better.